How FICO Credit Scores Are Calculated

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Getting your credit score
+Getting your FICO score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.